-- The Town has an Inclusionary Housing Zoning Ordinance requiring 10 percent affordable housing contribution for projects triggering compliance. - The Town has an Accessory Affordable Apartment Ordinance that allows for developing affordable, deed-restricted accessory rental units. - The Town is rezoning Downtown Hyannis, including NRSA areas, to promote housing production. - The Town incorporated a MAH Zoning Overlay that authorizes privately initiated affordable housing by for-profit or nonprofit organizations via special permit that: 1) provide for residential development in a manner that is consistent with existing neighborhood development; and 2) authorize an increase in the permissible density, provided the applicant shall provide housing LMI people
+- The Town has an Inclusionary Housing Ordinance requiring 10 percent affordable housing for projects triggering compliance.
+This ordinance is under review based on recent Council actions that increased the percentage for large multifamily housing projects. - The Town has an Accessory Affordable Apartment Ordinance that allows for affordable, deed-restricted accessory rental units. - The Town rezoned Downtown Hyannis, including NRSA areas, to promote housing production. - The Town incorporated a MAH Zoning Overlay that authorizes privately initiated affordable housing by for-profit or nonprofit organizations via special permit that: 1) provide for residential development in a manner that is consistent with existing neighborhood development; and 2) authorize an increase in the permissible density, provided the applicant shall provide housing LMI people.